 - We offer customers a variety of broadband Internet service levels.
 We provide a description of the expected maximum transfer speeds associated with each service level on our website. - Speed.
 The speeds we identify for each High Speed Internet service level are the maximum upload and download speeds that customers are likely to experience.
 We provision our customers' modems and engineer our network to deliver the speeds to which our customers subscribe.
 However, we do not guarantee that a customer will actually achieve those speeds at all times.
 A variety of factors can affect upload and download speeds, including customer equipment, network equipment, congestion in our network, congestion beyond our network, performance issues with an Internet application, content, or service, and more. - Latency.
 Latency is another measurement of Internet performance.
 Latency is a term that refers to the time it takes for information to travel between your computer and your Internet destination.
 High latency occurs when the time it should normally take for the information to make the trip becomes abnormally long.
 Latency is typically measured in milliseconds, and generally has no significant impact on typical everyday Internet usage.
 Most applications, such as email and websites, work well despite average latency.
 Highly interactive applications, such as multi-player games, do not work well with higher latency.
-As latency varies based on any number of factors, most importantly the distance between a customer's computer and the ultimate Internet destination (as well as the number and variety of networks your packets cross), it is not possible to provide customers with a single figure that will define latency as part of a user experience. - Actual speed and latency performance.
+As latency varies based on any number of factors, most importantly the distance between a customer's computer and the ultimate Internet destination (as well as the number and variety of networks your packets cross), it is not possible to provide customers with a single figure that will define latency as part of a user experience.

+- Actual speed and latency performance.
 Actual speed and latency may vary depending upon network conditions and other factors.
-Actual performance of our DSL-based Internet service in most cases will conform to national wireline broadband Internet speed and latency levels reported by the FCC.
-[2] The FCC has reported that customers of DSL-based broadband Internet services receive mean download speeds that are 99.64% of advertised speeds during non-peak hours, and 97.59% of advertised speeds during peak hours.
-[3] In addition, the FCC has reported that these same customers experience average latency delays of 11.07 milliseconds. - Suitability of the Service for Real-time Applications.
+The FCC has reported that customers of DSL-based broadband Internet services receive mean download speeds that are 101% of advertised speeds during non-peak hours, and 102% of advertised speeds during peak hours.
+In addition, the FCC has reported that these same customers experience average latency delays of 32 milliseconds. - Suitability of the Service for Real-time Applications.
 Our broadband Internet access service is suitable for typical real-time applications, including messaging, voice applications, video chat applications, gaming, and Internet video.
 If users or developers have questions about particular real-time applications, please contact Internet Technical Support at (888) 228-3341.